angeluriot/Papermap/.github/ISSUE_TEMPLATE/scoring_update.md

 ---
 name: Request a scoring update
-about: "Request an update to the Papermap scoring algorithm."
+about: "Request an update to the Papermap scoring algorithm"
 title: "[🏅 Scoring Update Request]: <short description>"
 labels: ["scoring update"]
 ---